pingcap/docs-cn/scale-tidb-using-tiup.md

     >
     > * The port and directory information is not required by default.
     > * If multiple instances are deployed on a single machine, you need to allocate different ports and directories for them.
 If the ports or directories have conflicts, you will receive a notification during deployment or scaling.
+    > * Since TiUP v1.0.0, the scale-out configuration will inherit the global configuration of the original cluster.

     Add the scale-out topology configuration in the `scale-out.yaml` file: